paulscherrerinstitute/fast-feedback-indexer/indexer/README.md

 ### Memory pinning

-* Who does memory pinning for asynchronous memory transfers from/to GPU?
-* Currently the client is responsible for pinning the memory, maybe a second option would be convenient.
+Memory needs to be pinned and kept alive by the user.

 ### Multiple GPUs

-* Every indexer object can act on a separate GPU
+Every indexer object can act on a separate GPU
 * if *INDEXER_GPU_DEVICE* is set in the environment, the device is taken from that
 * otherwise the current CUDA device is used
-* I think it's most efficient to use multiple GPUs for different indexing problems.
-This sometimes increases latency, but maximizes throughput.
-* But if required, multiple GPUs could collaborate on the same indexing problem.
-* Multi GPU collaboration is necessary if the data doesn't fit onto the GPU, which I think is not a danger for indexing.

 ### Multiple GPU Streams